Take Five Scholars Program

 Students can apply from the time they have been accepted into a major through the first semester of their senior year.
 Transfer students must have completed one full semester at the University before applying.
 (Second-semester seniors are ineligible to apply unless they are re-applicants who have been invited to re-apply.)

-The faculty advisor and an academic advisor should both sign the application to indicate that they have reviewed the student’s program and that it meets the requirements.
-Each applicant also needs to arrange for two full-time faculty members to send letters of recommendation to the Take Five Review Board on his or her behalf.
+Each applicant needs to arrange for two full-time faculty members to send letters of recommendation to the Take Five Review Board on his or her behalf.

 Applications will be judged on: